“Stepping feet” Motion Illusion

 What to observe

 Observe the movement of blue and yellow “feet”.
-The feet seem to step alternately, like tiny feet going tip-tap-tip-tap… This is more pronounced if you do not look directly on the feet, but between them.
+The feet seem to step alternately, like tiny feet going tip-tap-tip-tap… This is more pronounced if you do not look directly at the feet, but between them.

-In reality their movement is always simultaneous.
+In reality, their movement is always simultaneous.
 I find this phenomenon particularly cute.

 What to do

-When deselecting the ‘Hi contrast’ checkbox, the grating contrast is reduced, demonstrating that the feet are not stepping out of phase.
+When deselecting the Hi contrast checkbox, the grating contrast is reduced, demonstrating that the feet are not stepping out of phase.

-The pop-up menu below “Hi contrast” allows you to select other colour combinations, namely red-green and gray shades.
+The pop-up menu below Hi contrast allows you to select other colour combinations, namely red-green and gray shades.
 For red-green, the contrast of the grating is reduced a little, making the dark lighter, but it still needs a very dark red (=brown) to equate luminance.

 There are more buttons with (hopefully) obvious functions.